Dennys-E/iceMACS/README.md

 * Find better way to organize paths
 * Try to replace \ line continuation with brackets

+## Structure
+The submodules in the `iceMACS` package are organized as follows:

+* The `paths` submodule defines global paths specific to you system.
+Adapt before usage.
+* `conveniences` contains functions that are non-essential to the retrieval but are compatible with other functions and sometimes called by the `tools` submodule.
+* `tools` contains functions to interpret camera data and add new variables, such as reflectivities, ice index and relative view angles.
+The updated `PixelInterpolator` class is defined here.
+* Rest to be determined...

 ## Usage

 ### SWIR bad pixel interpolation